luslab/oz-bulk-rnaseq/H. Differential Expression.md

 > # Differential Gene Expression Analysis

-This chapter covers downstream interpretation of expression & differential estimates: multiple testing, clustering, heatmaps, classification, pathway analysis.
+This chapter covers downstream interpretation of expression & differential estimates.
 To compare two conditions look at the fraction of transcripts assigned to a specific gene over the total number of reads (total read number differs drastically between samples).
 The number of sequenced reads depends on:
 1. expression level
 2. read length
 3. sequencing depth